Fernandez-Trincado/TurbospectrumPy/README.md

   * Turbospectrum code for spectral synthesis v15.1 can be found at [Turbospectrum code for spectral synthesis v15.1](http://www.pages-perso-bertrand-plez.univ-montp2.fr)
   * I also recommend to use a more complete version for spectral synthesis for [Apogee](https://github.com/Fernandez-Trincado/apogee) spectra, developed in Python by Jo Bovy.

+References
+--

+* Conversion from vacuum to standard air wavelengths can be found at [http://hebe.as.utexas.edu/apogee/docs/air_vacuum.pdf]